XinweiZhang/XinweiZhang.github.io/_posts/2023-04-06-Duplicating-data-in-linear-regression.md

 In this post, we explore the effects of data replication in linear regression, specifically examining how the LSE coefficient estimates, variance estimates, and $$t$$-statistics change after duplicating data.
 We consider two variations of this problem and provide solutions to both cases:
 * [Case 1](#case-1): We duplicate both $$x$$ and $$y$$.
-* [Case 2](#case-2): We only duplicates $$x$$ but appends $$y$$ with 0.
+* [Case 2](#case-2): We only duplicate $$x$$ but append $$y$$ with 0.

-I want to warn that the solutions have a **different** approach compared to the standard interview solutions (which will be provided as a comparison).
-The difference arises due to the sloppy consideration in a typical interview setting where the assumptions are not clear, i.e., whether you pretend you still have iid assumption after duplicating data.
+I want to clarify that the solutions presented here follow a principled statistical analysis and may **differ** from the standard interview solutions that will also be provided for comparison purposes.
+This difference is due to the fact that the interview setting often involves incomplete or unclear assumptions, such as whether the iid assumption still holds after duplicating data.
+It is important to keep these differences in mind when considering the solutions presented here.

 <!--more-->
 ## Recap of simple linear regression